Walking Through Life Wounded

 Making Weapons of Words

-We can choose to live out of these wounds that others have given us, or we’ve given ourselves, we can react out of them and the effect everything we do.
+We can choose to live out of these wounds that others have given us, or we’ve given ourselves, we can react out of them and let them affect everything we do.
 Like soldiers entrenched in deep crevices, we lob our words like bombs at what we perceive as the enemy, but we never see their faces or the wounds our words leave.
 If we react out of the pain and the anger and the bitterness we will always, always leave wounds in our wake.
 Or we can peel back those hard places over our wounds, and expose them to the light.
 We can acknowledge the pain and bring it to the cross so that He can deal with the root.

 The Price of Healing